Arlen22/TiddlyServer/README.md

  - Serves any files found in the folder structure.
  - Saves individual files using the put saver.
  - Loads data folders using a certain core/boot version (currently whatever gets installed with `npm install`) then forwards all requests to the server command.
 All data folders are mounted on the path they are found at (e.g. `/personal/mydatafolder/`)
+ - Saves a backup of the original everytime a single-file TiddlyWiki is saved (if a backup folder is specified in the settings file).

 # settings.json